-All granite markers or bronze markers mounted on granite, will be placed flush to the natural grade at the foot of the grave.
-The minimum size for a flush marker is 22 inches x 10 inches x 4 inches and a maximum of 3 feet x 6 feet x 4 inches.
-All flush markers are installed by Columbia Gardens Memorials within Columbia Gardens Cemetery.
+All granite markers or bronze markers mounted on granite will be placed flush to the natural grade at the foot of the grave.
+For size requirements, please check with the Columbia Gardens Cemetery office in advance.

 For two side-by-side graves, the minimum size is 36 inches x 13 inches x 4 inches with the marker being centered between the two sites at the foot of the graves.